Ideas for Easy Under the Sea Crafts for Preschoolers

 A set of under the sea crafts would not be complete without a shark craft.
 Am I right?
 I think this shark is more cute than scary.
 This is the perfect activity for your little ocean explorer.

-Make shark crafts during a classroom during an ocean study, to celebrate shark week.
+Make shark crafts in the classroom during an ocean study, to celebrate shark week.
 This is also the perfect craft to use for a fun activity for an ocean-themed birthday party.

 Sea Turtle Craft